For DonorsFor Applicants

 Located in Richmond, Virginia Commonwealth University (VCU) School of Medicine is another prestigious institution dedicated to training future healthcare professionals.
 It has consistently earned a spot among the nation's top medical schools and has forged a reputation for producing graduates who excel in various medical specialties.

-Virginia Co University School of Medicine emphasizes interprofessional education by having medical students take courses with students in other medical specialties.
-Furthermore, students at VCU are encouraged to participate in groundbreaking research projects and community engagement.
+Virginia Commonwealth University School of Medicine emphasizes interprofessional education by having medical students take courses with students in other medical specialties.
+Furthermore, students at VCU are encouraged in participate in groundbreaking research projects and community engagement.

 Academic Programs: VCU School of Medicine offers a comprehensive medical curriculum that includes the traditional MD program, MD/Ph.D. dual-degree options, and numerous graduate programs in biomedical sciences.
-The school is known for its commitment to interprofessional education, preparing students to work collaboratively in healthcare.
+The school is known for its commitment to interprofessional education, preparing students to work collaboratively in the healthcare field.

 Research Opportunities: VCU is a research-intensive institution, and the School of Medicine reflects this commitment with a strong emphasis on research.
 Students have access to state-of-the-art research facilities and opportunities to work alongside renowned faculty members.